OliveraD/Practical-Machine-Learning-Prediction-Assignment/Practical_Machine_Learning_Prediction_Assignment.md

     ## Balanced Accuracy      1.0000   1.0000   1.0000   1.0000   1.0000

-Evaluation of the model on the validation data set using the confusionmatrix and accuracy, sensitivity & specificity metrics showed 99.3% accuracy (in other words very low expected out of sample error):
+Evaluation of the model on the validation data set using the confusionmatrix and accuracy, sensitivity and specificity metrics showed 99.4% accuracy (in other words very low expected out of sample error):

     predicted <- predict(model1, validationDataTransformed)
     confusionMatrix(predicted, validationDataTransformed$classe)